 Funds given against securities purchased under agreements ("Reverse repo") to resell are accounted under "Money market placements" on the balance sheet.
-The difference between the purchase and determined resell price is accrued over the life of repurchase agreements using the "effective interest method".
-The Bank has no securities lending transactions.
-As of 31 December 2022, the Bank has no reverse repo transactions.
-(31 December 2021: 50,020).
+The difference between the purchase and determined resell price is accrued over the life of repurchase agreements using-the-"effective-interest-method".

+As of 31 December 2023, the Bank has no reverse repo transactions (December 31, 2022: None).
+EXPLANATIONS ON ACCOUNTING POLICIES (continued)